mambax/mambax/readme.md

 Since you can't buy DevOps or its mindset, it is our task to accompany our two-pizza teams' journeys thereto.
 With a team of five we strive to enable all of our 100+ engineers to live DevOps.
 Nex to shaping the self-service platform with tools like Kubernetes, our main focus is on knowledge sharing, dev-talking, documenting and guiding people within the [labyrinth](https://landscape.cncf.io/) of tools a DevOps engineer needs.
 I would summarize our team as _the Ops liaison_ from the [the DevOps handbook](https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002).

-We setup 24/7 monitoring of our application primarily from EMEA using a variant of [Googles SRE](https://sre.google/) called _SRE Tridems_ (because it consists of triplets of engineers).
+We set up 24/7 monitoring of our application primarily from EMEA using a variant of [Googles SRE](https://sre.google/) called _SRE Tridems_ (because it consists of triplets of engineers).
 After having mitigated availability concerns in 2020, we focus on transforming our click- and ticket-driven infrastructure to _Infrastructure As Code_ — namely Bamboo to GitHub Actions and ArgoCD, as well as PagerDuty, our GitHub Enterprise Organization or LaunchDarkly to `x-as-code` with Terraform.
 We have set up internal `sig`s — Special Interest Groups — to eagerly share knowledge as well as to build and nurture the culture around these setups, so that the engineers can self-serve themselves within the DevOps ∞.

 <br/>